poplars-dev/poplars-dev.github.io/_customizations/poplar_columns.md

 pop-up screens.
 When the screen opens, a new column is automatically added to the end of the grid.

-For datasource or optional field columns, the column header, default, valid option lists, and data types can be taken from the related field definition.
+For datasource or optional field columns, the column header, default, valid option lists, and data types can be taken from the related optional field definition.
 For computed columns, these must be specified for each case.

 Columns are either editable or read-only.
 Editable columns write back to the underlying data source or optional field as edits are made.